Bachelor's Degree in Mechanical and Manufacturing Engineering

 Learning and Assessment Situations (LAS):

-• SAé 2-1: Specification of the processes involved in developing a part
+• SAé 2-1: Specification of Part Manufacturing Processes

-• SAé 2-2: Installation of a robotic production cell
+• SAé 2-2: Implementation of a robotic production cell

 • SAé 2-5: Design of a safety component